Dangoo/svg-use-it/readme.md

 </svg>
 ```

-Just import *SVGuseIt* into your script and execute it on `DOMContentLoaded`:
+Just import `svgUseIt` into your script (which gets included at the bottom of
+your HTML) or execute it on `DOMContentLoaded`:
 ```javascript
 import svgUseIt from 'svg-use-it';